-The command enable-debug is used to enable the compilation of all the applications and libraries.
+The command enable-debug enables the compilation of all the applications and libraries.
 The execution of this procedure usually impedes the system, but it also amplifies the binary file size.
-Debugging symbols which are present generally assist the developers in spotting the bugs and other problems which may arise associated with their script.
+Debugging symbols that are present generally assists the developers in spotting the bugs and other problems which may arise associated with their script.

 Q8.
 What are the indices of PostgreSQL?

-These are inbuilt functions or methods like GIST Indices, hash table and B-tree which can be used by the user to scan the index in a backward manner.
+These are inbuilt functions or methods like GIST Indices, hash table, and B-tree, which the user can use to scan the index backwardly.
 Users can also define their indices of PostgreSQL.

 Q9.
-What is the option in PostgreSQL to check rows that are affected in a previous part of the transaction?
+What is the option in PostgreSQL to check rows affected in a previous part of the transaction?

-The SQL standard is defined by four levels of transaction isolation basically regarding three phenomena.
-The three phenomenon must be prevented between concurrent transactions.
+The SQL standard defines four transaction isolation levels that pertain to three phenomena.
+We must prevent the occurrence of the three phenomena between concurrent transactions.
 The unwanted phenomenon is

-- Phantom read: a transaction that re-executes a query, returning a set of rows that satisfy a search condition and then finds that the set of rows that have been satisfying the condition has changed due to other recently committed transaction.
+- Phantom read: a transaction that re-executes a query, returning a set of rows that satisfy a search condition and then finds that the location of rows helping the situation has changed due to another recently committed transaction.

-- Non-repeatable read: a transaction that re-reads the data that it has previously read then finds that data has already been modified by another transaction.
+- Non-repeatable read: a transaction that re-reads the data that it has previously read and then finds that another transaction has already modified data.

-- Dirty reads: a transaction when reads data that is written by a concurrent uncommitted transaction is the dirty read.
+- Dirty reads: a transaction that reads data written by a concurrent uncommitted transaction is the dirty read.

-Let us move to the next PostgreSQL Interview Questions.
+Let us move to the following PostgreSQL Interview Questions.

-CTIDs is a field, which exists in every PostgreSQL table and is known to identify specific physical rows according to their block and offset positions within a particular table.
+CTIDs are a field in every PostgreSQL table and are known to identify specific physical rows according to their block and offset positions within a particular table.
 They are used by index entries to point to physical rows.
-It is unique for each record in the table and easily denotes the location of a tuple.
-A logical row’s CTID changes when it is updated, so the CTID cannot be used as a long-term row identifier.
-However, it is sometimes useful to identify a row within a transaction when no competing update is expected.
+It is unique for each record in the table and quickly denotes the location of a tuple.
+Updating a logical row causes a change in its CTID, rendering it unsuitable for long-term row identification.
+In certain cases, it can be beneficial to identify a row within a transaction when there is no expectation of any competing update.

 Q11.
 What are the tokens?

-Token are the building blocks of any source code.
-They are known to comprise many of the special character symbols.
-These can be regarded as constant, quoted identifiers, other identifiers, and keywords.
-Tokens which are keywords consist of pre-defined SQL commands and meanings.
-Identifiers are used to represent variable names like columns, tables etc.
+Tokens are the building blocks of any source code.
+We categorize these symbols as constant, quoted identifiers, other identifiers, and keywords due to their unique characteristics and composition.
+Tokens which are keywords, consist of pre-defined SQL commands and meanings.
+Identifiers represent variable names such as columns, tables, etc.

 Q12.
 What is the purpose of Array_To_String in PostgreSQL?